 Insurance for low-income populations, or microinsurance, is now firmly accepted as an integral tool for poverty alleviation and building resilience in communities against natural and man-made disasters.

-Mutual microinsurance can specifically assist with at least five of the SDGs namely Goals One, Two, Three, Five and 13:
+Mutual microinsurance can specifically assist with at least five of the United Nations 2030 Sustainable Development Goals (SDGs) namely Goals One, Three, Four, Five and 13:

 - GOAL 13 CLIMATE ACTION: The target communities of the 5-5-5 Strategy are the most vulnerable to climate change.